cbor-wg/CBORbis/j.md

   that can be derived from that by a decoder.

 Decoder:
-: A process that decodes a well-formed CBOR data item and makes it available to an application.
+: A process that decodes a CBOR data item and makes it available to an application.
 Formally speaking, a decoder contains a parser to break up the input using the syntax rules of CBOR, as well as a semantic processor to prepare the data in a form suitable to the